SeisComP/main/apps/python/descriptions/scart.rst

-The archive tool scart reads and writes :term:`SDS` archives and files in miniSEED format.
+The archive tool scart reads and writes :term:`SDS` archives and files in miniSEED format and checks miniSEED archives.

-* Create miniSEED files (multiplexed), e.g. for playbacks, from :term:`SDS` structured data (e.g. created by slarchive) or from data passed from another record source such as :ref:`Arclink <rs-arclink>`.
+* **Dump mode:** Create miniSEED files (multiplexed), e.g. for playbacks, from :term:`SDS` structured data (e.g. created by slarchive) or from data passed from another record source such as :ref:`Arclink <rs-arclink>`.
-* Play back records directly out of an SDS structure.
+* **Dump mode:** Play back records directly out of an SDS structure.
-* Import multiplexed miniSEED files into a local SDS waveform archive.
+* **Import mode:** Import multiplexed miniSEED files into a local SDS waveform archive.
+* **Check mode:** Check an archive of miniSEED files for out-of-order records in files.

 It is possible to save event based waveform data in combination with :ref:`scevtstreams`.